-I’m incredibly bullish on digital real estate.
+I’m incredibly bullish when it comes to digital real estate.

 It’s never been easier to learn new technologies, create content, and publish your ideas and build a brand.